amgarton47/CS62data-structures/CompressedTable_Text_Assignment/project/README.md

 ## Key Terms and Concepts

 * `DoublyLinkedList` - A list consisting of nodes that each contain an item and a reference to the node ahead and behind them.
 This means the list has minimal structure and instead consists of individual elements strung together.
 Please *review* the `DoublyLinkedList.java` file we have provided you with as it contains methods that you need to reuse in the `CurDoublyLinkedList` class.
 Being familiar with this class will ensure that you don't duplicate work in its subclass `CurDoublyLinkedList`.
-* `Association` - A data structure containing a key and a value together.
+* `Association` - A data structure containing a key and a value together (think of it as an entry in a python dictionary).
 This allows for two pieces of data to be "associated" and referenced together, and can be useful for storing certain information in a dictionary.
 We have provided an `Association.java` file for your convenience.
 Please review it.
-* Compression - A very useful technique where large amounts of data is efficiently stored to reduce the space it takes up, through encoding or other methods.
-(See **Appendix A - Compression** for more)
+* Compression - A very useful technique where large amounts of data is efficiently stored to reduce the space it takes up, through encoding or other methods.)

+## Intro

+Sometimes we need to store massive amounts of information about an object.
+A good example is storing graphic images.
+To save space on disks and in transmission of information across the internet, researchers have designed algorithms to compress data.
+In this assignment, you will learn one of these compression techniques.

+A graphic image can be represented by a two dimensional array of information about the colors of various picture elements (or pixels).
+At high resolution, the image may be composed of 1000 rows and 1000 columns of information, leading to the need to store information on 1,000,000 pixels per image.
+Needless to say this creates serious problems for storing and transmitting these images.
+However most images tend to have many contiguous groups of pixels, each of which are the same color.
+We can take advantage of this by trying to encode information about the entire block in a relatively efficient manner.

+We have provided you with a lot of code here, but you will find that much of the code you must write is quite tricky.
+This project will require you to be very careful in developing the code for the methods.
+Look carefully at the provided code and design your methods very carefully.
+In particular, be sure to test your code carefully as it is developed as you will likely make several logical errors if you are not extremely careful.
+This is your most complex program yet.
+You should start early on this assignment and make a very complete design for your program before you ever sit down at the computer to program.

 ## Description